 We are excited to invite you to St. Louis, which is known for vibrant arts, cultural attractions, and world-class dining, for our 2014 Annual Conference.
 St. Louis offers many exciting activities, including art museums and galleries, live theater, river cruises, and numerous historical districts with excellent shopping.
-The central location of the conference hotel, the Hyatt Regency at the St. Louis arch allows easy access to the many restaurants, theaters, arts, and live music.
-Our conference awards banquet will be held at the St. Louis Zoo, renowned for its innovative approach to animal management, wildlife conservation and research.
+The central location of the conference hotel, the Hyatt Regency St. Louis at the Arch allows easy access to many restaurants, theaters, arts, and live music.
+The Awards Banquet will be held at the St. Louis Zoo, renowned for its innovative approach to animal management, wildlife conservation and research.
 The Metrolink train offers easy transportation to and from the airport and other destinations.

-A new and exciting addition this year is state of the art (SOTA) speakers, whose talks will consist of new and cutting edge treatments currently in practice.
+A new and exciting addition to this year’s schedule is three state of the art (SOTA) speakers whose talks will consist of new and cutting edge treatments currently in practice.
 Dr. Chick Weisse will present a current review of the benefits of interventional oncology.
 We will also hear presentations from Dr. Nicola Mason and Dr. Tony Mutsaers.
 These SOTA talks are in addition to high quality research abstracts balanced between basic and clinical sciences.

 This year marks the 70th anniversary of the movie “Meet me in St. Louis” and we hope that you will do just that!

 Kim Selting, DVM, MS, DACVIM, DACVR and Sandra Axiak-Bechtel, DVM, DACVIM

 University of Missouri